benpollarduk/BP.AdventureFramework/README.md

 ```

 ### Items
-Items add richness the game.
+Items add richness to a game.
 Items support interaction with the player, rooms, other items and NPC's.
 Items can morph in to other items.
 For example, using item A on item B may cause item B to morph into item C.

 ```csharp